Chart Color Schemes

 Cromer's median age exceeds the national pattern

-The median age in Cromer is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The 75-84 age group comprises 8.9% of Cromer's population compared to Greater Sydney's percentage.
-Conversely, the 25-34 age cohort makes up only 7.5% of Cromer's population.
-According to post-2021 Census data, the 15 to 24 age group has increased from 12.1% to 14.2%, while the 85+ cohort has risen from 3.2% to 4.8%.
-However, the 65 to 74 age cohort has decreased from 9.4% to 7.9%.
-Population forecasts for Cromer in 2041 indicate substantial demographic changes.
-Notably, the 85+ group is projected to grow by 99%, reaching 792 people from its current figure of 397.
-By 2041, the combined 65+ age groups will account for 99% of total population growth, reflecting Cromer's aging demographic trend.
-In contrast, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.
+The median age in Cromer is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+The 75-84 age group constitutes 8.9% of Cromer's population, compared to Greater Sydney.
+Conversely, the 25-34 cohort makes up 7.5%.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 12.1% to 14.2%, while the 85+ cohort has grown from 3.2% to 4.8%.
+However, the 65 to 74 cohort has declined from 9.4% to 7.9%.
+Population forecasts for 2041 indicate substantial demographic changes in Cromer.
+The 85+ age group is expected to grow by 99%, reaching 792 people from 397.
+Notably, the combined 65+ age groups will account for 99% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 25 to 34 and 0 to 4 cohorts are expected to experience population declines.